KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 # Research and Design Sprint

-## What is This All About?
+## Purpose
 I conducted a Research and Design Sprint loosely based on the Google Ventures [Research Sprint](http://www.gv.com/lib/the-gv-research-sprint-a-4-day-process-for-answering-important-startup-questions) and [Design Sprint](http://www.gv.com/sprint) models.

-The point of the Research and Design Sprint is to design and user test a minimal, but realistic prototype (that potentially solves a problem) without the time and expense of creating a full version.
+The purpose of the Research and Design Sprint is to design and user test a minimal, but realistic prototype (that potentially solves a problem) without the time and expense of creating a full version.

 ## People and Supplies
 Taking stock of supplies on hand